aridjayarecipes/cutesrecipes.web.app/content/post/1963-recipe-of-favorite-okra-with-meat-and-sauce.md

 - "Add okra and tomatoes to the sauce,and slowly mix"
 - "Shake the stew pot, without stiring,so as okra doesn’t damaged during cooking."
 - "Cook for 30 minutes,on low heat.
 Pure okra in a deep serving bowl, serve hot with rice (vermicelli rice)"
-- "Chef's Tip: Do not add any spices to this recipe, so as the okra brings out the delicious garlic and coriander taste"
+- "Chef&#39;s Tip: Do not add any spices to this recipe, so as the okra brings out the delicious garlic and coriander taste"
 - "Made By: Faten El Soufi"
 categories:
 - Recipe